The Loita Hills are one of the most spectacular and unspoiled regions of Kenya, but this environment is under threat.

 S.A.F.E. understands that the change required of people to transform into environmental champions is a deeply cultural one.
 To help the communities we work with protect their environments.

-In 2015, our environmental programmes are:
+Our current environmental programmes are:

 Helping communities in Coast Province become more resilient to the impact of climate change: In 2014, S.A.F.E. was delighted to start working in partnership with Professor Katrina Brown of the University of Exeter to investigate resilience to climate change in Coast Province.
 S.A.F.E.’s experience in delivering high-quality Forum Theatre is the central means of engaging with these different communities and audiences.
 The community audience is invited to stop the performance and attempt to change the course of action and work towards resolving the situation.
 The project started in 2014 with community research and developing Forum Theatre responses and will continue throughout 2015.
 In 2016, we are delighted that some of the Pwani team will have the opportunity to visit Cornwall to share the outcomes of the project with Coastal communities there.